KevinChris7/terraform-ansible-aws/README.md

 2.Launch It

-3.Displays the "Hello World" with instance details
+3.Displays the "Hello World of Cloud" with other details

 4.Redirects traffic equally to webserver instances since Round Robin type